 Long before listing your finished book on Amazon, you must begin developing what’s known as an author platform.
 The author platform is a combination of all the ways you can use to reach prospective readers and sell books, on Amazon and elsewhere.

-Your platform includes your social media sites, website, email lists, blog, radio or TV shows that you appear on, etc.
+Your platform includes your social media sites, websites, email lists, blogs, radio or TV shows that you appear on, etc.

 A strong author platform is a marketing-multiplier.
 The bigger your platform, the more people you can tell about your book.

-Other people—especially celebrities, experts on your book’s subject, and well-known authors—can do much to help you sell your book if they’re willing to give you quotes.
+Other people can do much to help you sell your book if they’re willing to give you quotes.
+Celebrities, experts on your book’s subject, and well-known authors are especially helpful in this regard.

-You should start asking for these quotes before your book is published.
-Not only are they extremely important additions to your marketing materials, they are also invaluable additions to your book cover, upfront pages, and book description page.
+You should start asking for these quotes before your book is published, for they are extremely important additions to your marketing materials.
+They’re also invaluable additions to your book cover, upfront pages, and book description page.

 So contact everyone you can think of who might be of help, whether you know them or not.